Margaret River’s Best Breweries And Distilleries

 Image credit: Cheeky Monkey | Instagram

-There’s a jetty by the lake outside so you can sit and enjoy the sun, or head to the raised deck overlooking the vines of the attached vineyard.
-Cheeky Monkey's beers on tap have people frothing as of late, with the Australian Lager winning awards at the Perth Royal Beer Show and their West Coast IPA scooping up a gold medal too.
-Grab a tasting paddle and you’ll get to taste the two ciders the brewery makes as well.
-Makes sure to grab some to take home, all the cans have had a cool makeover.
+With a jetty by the lake outside so you can sit and enjoy the sun, or the raised deck overlooking the vines of the attached vineyard, Cheeky Monkey has scenery ticked off, as they do drinks.
+The beers on tap have people frothing as of late, with the Australian Lager winning awards at the Perth Royal Beer Show and their West Coast IPA scooping up a gold medal, too.
+Grab a tasting paddle, and you’ll get to taste the two ciders the brewery makes as well.

 Eagle Bay Brewing